-- (1) Employees shall ensure the proper handling of government records and shall not disclose or discuss the content of any classified documents, Sensitive PII, SSI, or FOUO/SBU information unless specifically authorized to do so. - (2) Classified information must not be disclosed to anyone without the appropriate security clearance and an official need to know the information. - (3) No employee shall disclose proprietary or source-selection information directly or indirectly to any person other than a person authorized by the Assistant Secretary or the contracting officer to receive such information.
+- Employees shall ensure the proper handling of government records and shall not disclose or discuss the content of any classified documents, Sensitive PII, SSI, or FOUO/SBU information unless specifically authorized to do so.
+Refer to TSA MD 2810.1, SSI Program, and TSA MD 3700.4, Handling Sensitive Personally Identifiable Information, for additional information. - (2) Classified information must not be disclosed to anyone without the appropriate security clearance and an official need to know the information. - (3) No employee shall disclose proprietary or source-selection information directly or indirectly to any person other than a person authorized by the Administrator or the contracting officer to receive such information.
 An employee who does not know whether information is proprietary or source-selection information, or who does not know whether he or she may disclose or receive such information, has an affirmative obligation to inquire of the contracting officer or the Office of Chief Counsel (OCC) as to whether the information is proprietary or source-selection-sensitive.